Yourmaskguy/Customer-Demographics-Sales-insight/README.md

 Description: Compared total sales between members and normal customer in each branch.

-Visualization: Pivot table and bar chart showing sales figures for each customer type across branches.
+Visualization: Pivot table and clustered bar chart showing sales figures for each customer type across branches.

 Branch A:
 - Normal Customer: $52,562.90